matteodanelli/MMM-cryptocurrency/README.md

 ## Config
-The entry in `config.js` can include the following options:

 |Option|Description|
 |---|---|
 |`currency`|One or more currencies you want to display.<br>**Type:** `array`<br>**Options:** `bitcoin, ethereum, ripple, litecoin, ethereum-classic, nem, stratis, bitcoin-cash`<br>**Default:** <i>['bitcoin']</i>|